- The undisputed off-road champ

 Refinement has been improved incrementally on the Wrangler in recent years, and last year's powertrain changes brought more of a transformation.
 The Wrangler no longer either keeps with the parts-bin look inside; instead its instrument panel is modern and curvy yet upright, with soft-touch materials provided in a few spots where they'll be noticed.

 The lineup includes base Sport, popular Sport S, showy Sahara, and super-off-road-focused Rubicon.
 Across the upper trims there's a wide range of choices in top configurations--including a body-color hardtop now offered in Sahara, Rubicon, or Moab form.
-Wrangler models can be equipped with air conditioning, navigation, automatic climate control, and streetwise alloy wheels.
-And this year, new Alpine speakers are available.
-Its utter flexibility, along with those options and others like Bluetooth connectivity, MyGIG music storage, Sirius Satellite Radio, heated seats, automatic climate control, and a hard-core off-road package have us still quite amazed at all that's offered—more than any other off-roader.The 2013 Jeep Wrangler costs as little as $23,190, but those base prices can be misleading, as Sahara and Rubicon models cost thousands more, and you'll want a number of options to make the off-road package (and appearance) complete.
-At the top end, Rubicon models can top $40k--a price point that could create a little anxiety if you're headed out to scrape against boulders and brush.
+Wrangler models can be equipped with air conditioning, navigation, automatic climate control, and streetwise alloy wheels, even Alpine speakers.
+Its utter flexibility, along with those options and others like Bluetooth connectivity, MyGIG music storage, Sirius Satellite Radio, heated seats, automatic climate control, and a hard-core off-road package have us still quite amazed at all that's offered—more than any other off-roader.The Jeep Wrangler has a base price of about $24,000, but those base prices can be misleading, as Sahara and Rubicon models cost thousands more, and you'll want a number of options to make the off-road package (and appearance) complete.
+At the top end, Rubicon models can pass $40k--a price point that could create a little anxiety if you're headed out to scrape against boulders and brush.

-Some are going to prefer the greater control of a manual transmission in the Wrangler, but it's more of a throwback to the Wrangler of yore; with its long throws, long pedal travel, and some vibration (but tight and precise linkage), it feels like it's borrowed from a muscle car.
-Whether you opt for the automatic or the manual though, ratios are extremely tall in the high range--an automatic model with the base 3.21:1 ratio, for example, only needed to shift once on the way up to 60 mph.
+The manual transmission in the Wrangler is reminiscent of the Jeeps of yore–long throws, long pedal travel and a little vibration offer greater control over what the Wrangler is doing, but with a little extra work along the way.
+Regardless of whether you choose the automatic or the manual, the gear ratios are very tall in the high range–an automatic model with the base 3.21:1 ratio, for example, only needed to shift once on the way up to 60 mph.
 A low 4.10:1 ratio is still available in the Rubicon.

 For those who shop by the numbers, the critical ones for the Wrangler are 44.3 degrees approach, 25.4 degrees breakover, and 40.4 degrees departure—that's all for the top-of-the-line, off-road-pedigreed Rubicon.